siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-the-impact-of-artificial-intelligence-on-phishing-detection.md

 AI offers innovative and powerful tools to detect, prevent, and respond to phishing attacks.
 From real-time threat analysis to behavior pattern recognition, AI-driven solutions are transforming the way we defend against phishing.
-This blog post will explore the **impact of AI on phishing detection**, highlighting how AI-based anti-phishing technologies are reshaping cybersecurity.
+This article will explore the **impact of AI on phishing detection**, highlighting how AI-based anti-phishing technologies are reshaping cybersecurity.
 ## 1. **Understanding Phishing: A Persistent Cyber Threat**